aws-amplify/docs/docs/lib/auth/fragments/ios/signin_with_custom_flow/10_cli_setup.md

     context.done(null, event);
 }
 ```
-Define auth lambda trigger is invoked to initiate the custom authentication flow.
-In the above lambda trigger since the SDK starts with SRP_A flow, we bypass SRP_A to `CUSTOM_CHALLENGE` in the first step.
-And in the second step if `CUSTOM_CHALLENGE` return with `challengeResult == true` we ask Cognito to issue tokens.
-In the last `else` block we ask Cognito to fail the authentication flow.
+Amazon Cognito invokes the Define Auth Challenge trigger to initiate the custom authentication flow.

+The Amplify Auth library always starts with an SRP_A flow, so in the code above, we bypass SRP_A and return `CUSTOM_CHALLENGE` in the first step.
+In the second step, if `CUSTOM_CHALLENGE` return with `challengeResult == true` we recognize the custom auth challenge is successful, and tell Cognito to issue tokens.
+In the last `else` block we tell Cognito to fail the authentication flow.

 Save and close the file, then switch back to the terminal and follow the instructions: